osbm/nixapks/README.md

     - [ ] minSdkVersion (explain what is this)
     - [ ] targetSdkVersion (explain what is this)
     - [ ] abi (list of supported abis: armeabi-v7a, arm64-v8a, x86, x86_64)
+    - [ ] packageName (the unique identifier of the app, e.g. com.example.app)

 ## Create checks